JuliaPhylo/PhyloGaussianBeliefProp.jl/docs/src/man/clustergraphs.md

 implies the possible computational pathways in which these factors may be sequentially "combined" by product or marginalization.

-For example, a cluster's belief is the cumulative result of computations that follow some walk along the cluster graph, ending at that cluster.
+For example, a cluster's belief is the cumulative result of computations that might follow some walk along the cluster graph, ending at that cluster.
 This is then interpreted as an estimate of its conditional distribution given the data.